tcysin/valhalla/README.md

 The following projects are open-source and built with the intention to make it easier to use Valhalla and its features:

 - [**OpenStreetMapSpeeds**](https://github.com/OpenStreetMapSpeeds/): A project conflating open GPS data to improve Valhalla's speed classification.
-The current JSON is from early 2022 and can be downloaded [here](https://raw.githubusercontent.com/OpenStreetMapSpeeds/schema/master/default_speeds.json) and used by setting the path in the `mjolnir.default_speeds_config` config option.
+The [current data (JSON)]((https://raw.githubusercontent.com/OpenStreetMapSpeeds/schema/master/default_speeds.json)) is from early 2022 and can be used by setting the path in the `mjolnir.default_speeds_config` config option.
 - [**docker-valhalla**](https://github.com/gis-ops/docker-valhalla): An easy-to-use, relatively magical Docker image for Valhalla, which only requires setting a few environment variables in `docker-compose.yml` to get a full-featured Valhalla instance.
 - [**valhalla-operator**](https://github.com/itayankri/valhalla-operator): A k8s operator to deploy and manage Valhalla.
 - [**valhalla-app**](https://github.com/gis-ops/valhalla-app): A React based web app for Valhalla, powering <https://valhalla.openstreetmap.de/>.
-- [**valhalla-qgis-plugin**](https://github.com/gis-ops/valhalla-qgis-plugin): A QGIS plugin for Valhalla, also available in the [official QGIS plugin store](https://plugins.qgis.org/plugins/valhalla/). **Note**, it's almost deprecated and will be replaced with a much superior alternative.
+- [**valhalla-qgis-plugin**](https://github.com/gis-ops/valhalla-qgis-plugin): A QGIS plugin for Valhalla, also available in the [official QGIS plugin store](https://plugins.qgis.org/plugins/valhalla/).
+  > Almost deprecated and will be replaced with a much superior alternative.
 - [**routingpy**](https://github.com/gis-ops/routingpy): A Python client for most open-source routing engines, including Valhalla, with a common interface for all engines.
 Available on [PyPI](https://pypi.org/project/routingpy/).
 - [**routingjs**](https://github.com/gis-ops/routingjs): A TypeScript client for most open-source routing engines, including Valhalla, with a common interface for all engines.
 Available as engine-specific packages on [npm](https://www.npmjs.com/package/@routingjs/valhalla).
 - [**Valhalla_jll.jl**](https://github.com/JuliaBinaryWrappers/Valhalla_jll.jl): Valhalla binaries shipped for Julia.
-- [**valhalla-go**](https://github.com/pufferffish/valhalla-go): Valhalla Golang bindings via cgo
+- [**valhalla-go**](https://github.com/pufferffish/valhalla-go): Valhalla Golang bindings via [cgo](https://go.dev/wiki/cgo).